 Barrick Gold Corp.
 (ABX), the biggest producer by sales, is working with Bank of America Corp. and UBS AG (UBSN) on a possible sale of three gold mines in Australia, according to two people with knowledge of the matter.

-Chief Executive Officer Jamie Sokalsky, who took over in June, began selling assets, cutting costs and halting projects before gold plunged the most in three decades on April 15.
+Chief Executive Officer Jamie Sokalsky, who took over in June, began selling assets, cutting costs and halting projects before gold plunged the most in three decades on April 15 to $1,347.95 an ounce in London.
 The Toronto-based company plans to offload Barrick Energy Inc. and Kabanga, its 50 percent-owned nickel project, after ending talks in January to sell its 74 percent stake in African Barrick Gold Plc (ABG) to China National Gold Group Corp.

 The possible sale of the Australian mines was reported by the West Australian newspaper earlier today.